felixtilli/solana-contract-poc/README.md

-This is a simple Solana program that creates comments and a React web app that uses Anchor to reach the program.
+This is a simple Solana program that creates comments and a React web app uses the program.
 I did this project to learn about writing and using Solana programs.
 Should not be used in production.
 At the moment this project only supports using the Phantom browser wallet.

 # Resources
 This project is created with the help of: